eXascaleInfolab/seer/README.md

 docker-compose up -d --build
 ```

-- Launch the tool via http://localhost:12007.
+- After setting up the frontend and backend, you can access the application by opening http://localhost:12007 in your browser.
 If the tool does not launch, please review the docker installation

 ##  Upload Results